Victoire of France: Revolution and later life

-Madame Victoire and her sister were present at Versailles during the Parisian women's march to Versailles on 6 October 1789, and were among those gathered in the king's apartment on the night of the attack on Marie Antoinette's bedroom.
+Madame Victoire and her sister Adélaïde were present at Versailles during the Women's March on Versailles on 6 October 1789, and were among those gathered in the King's apartment on the night of the attack on Marie Antoinette's bedroom.
 They participated in the wagon train leaving the Palace of Versailles for Paris; on the way, however, their carriage separated from the rest of the procession before they reached Paris.
-They never took up residence at the Tuileries with the royal family, but preferred to retire to the Château de Bellevue in Meudon instead.
+They never took up residence at the Tuileries Palace with the royal family, but preferred to retire to the Château de Bellevue in Meudon instead.

 Revolutionary laws against the Catholic Church caused them to apply for passports from their nephew, the King, to travel on pilgrimage to the Basilica of Saint Peter in Rome.
 Louis XVI signed their passports and notified the Cardinal de Bernis, the French Ambassador to Rome, of their impending arrival.
 On 3 February 1791, when they were about to leave, anonymous notification of their intentions was sent to the Jacobin Club, which caused a deputation of protest to the National Assembly.
-On 19 February, a crowd of women assembled at Palais Royal and agreed to march out to the Château de Bellevue in an attempt to stop the Mesdames from departing.
+On 19 February, a crowd of women assembled at the Palais Royal and agreed to march out to the Château de Bellevue in an attempt to stop the Mesdames from departing.
 The Mesdames were warned and left the château in the carriage of a visitor.
 They did not have the time to bring their baggage wagons; these were protected, however, and sent after them by General Louis-Alexandre Berthier.
 They left for Italy in a procession of wagons on 20 February 1791 with a large entourage.

 Their departure was given attention in the press.
-The Chroniqle de Paris wrote: "Two Princesses, sedentary by condition, age, and taste, are suddenly possessed by a mania for travelling and running about the world.
+The Chronique de Paris wrote: "Two Princesses, sedentary by condition, age, and taste, are suddenly possessed by a mania for travelling and running about the world.
 That is singular, but possible.
 They are going, so people say, to kiss the Pope's slipper.
 That is droll, but edifying. [...]
 The Ladies, and especially Madame Adélaïde, want to exercise the rights of man.
 That is natural. [...]
-"The fair travellers are followed by a train of eighty persons.
+The fair travellers are followed by a train of eighty persons.
 That is fine.
-But they carry away twelve millions.
+But they carry away twelve million.
 That is very ugly. [...]", while the Sahhats Jacobites wrote: "The Ladies are going to Italy to try the power of their tears and their charms upon the princes of that country.
 Already the Grand Master of Malta has caused Madame Adélaïde to be informed that he will give her his heart and hand as soon as she has quitted France, and that she may count upon the assistance of three galleys and forty-eight cavaliers, young and old.
 Our Holy Father undertakes to marry Victoire and promises her his army of three hundred men to bring about a counter-revolution."